batgranny/saltdash/README.md

 4. Connect on [http://yourhost:8000](http://yourhost:8000)

 ## Disclaimer
 This code is provided as is and is really just for my own use.
-If you fancy using it and it doesn't work I won't be fixing it unless I need to.
+I built it using extremely rudimentary PHP skills so it's very basic.
+If you fancy using it and it doesn't work I won't be fixing it.